 Students learn expected behaviors for each school setting through explicit instruction and opportunities to practice and receive feedback.

 Stepping in early can prevent more serious behavior problems.

-Each child is different and schools need to provide many kinds of behavior support.
+Each student is different, so schools need to give many kinds of behavior support.

 How schools teach behavior should be based on research and science.

-Following a child’s behavioral progress is important.
+Tracking a student’s behavioral progress is important.

 According to several studies, PBIS leads to better student behavior.
-In many schools that use PBIS, students receive fewer detentions and suspensions, and get better grades.
+In many schools that use PBIS, students receive fewer detentions and suspensions, and earn better grades.
 There’s also some evidence that PBIS may lead to less bullying.

 How PBIS Works

 Most PBIS programs set up three tiers of support for students and staff.